r9sun-ucsd/cse15l-lab-reports/Lab4.md

 This ran the JUnit tester on the code and outputted the following error message, oh no!
 [!Image](Lab4ScreenShot3.PNG)

-Due to this, I had to fix
+Due to this, I had to fix the wrong code using the vim text editor.
 ```
 vim ListExamples.java <Enter>
 /index1